rsdoiel/antenna/socal_north.md

 date: 2023-10-15, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Oct.
+15 at 7:40 p.m.</em>
-The Beatboxing Bruins are marching to the beat of their own drum.
+The Beatboxing Bruins members are marching to the beat of their own drum.
 Having had its first meeting of the academic year Thursday, the only student organization at UCLA centered around beatboxing – an art form that manipulates vocal sounds to imitate musical instruments – will continue to serve as a hub for beatboxers to practice and showcase their craft.

 <https://dailybruin.com/2023/10/14/beatboxing-bruins-voices-goal-to-create-community-for-present-future-beatboxers/>